Sistan: Etymology

 Sistan derives its name from Sakastan ("the land of the Saka").
-The Sakas were a Scythian tribe which from the 2nd century BC to the 1st century migrated to the Iranian Plateau and Indus valley, where they carved a kingdom known as the Indo-Scythian Kingdom.
+The Sakas were a Scythian tribe which migrated to the Iranian Plateau and Indus valley between the 2nd century BC and the 1st century, where they carved a kingdom known as the Indo-Scythian Kingdom.
 In the Bundahishn, a Zoroastrian scripture written in Pahlavi, the province is called "Seyansih".
 After the Arab conquest of Iran, the province became known as Sijistan/Sistan.